Greek Cuisine: 34 Traditional Greek Foods To Try

 It may be an acquired taste, but Chtapodi sti Schara is one of the most famous dishes in Greece food culture.
 It literally translates to “octopus on the grill,” and it is most popular on the islands and along the coast of the mainland.

 The octopus is marinated in olive oil, lemon juice, oregano, garlic, salt, and pepper for several hours before being grilled over an open flame until it is cooked through and slightly charred on the outside.
-The result is an incredibly flavorful dish that has been enjoyed by many, many generations of Greeks.
+The result is an incredibly flavorful dish that has been enjoyed by countless generations of Greeks.

 Chtapodi sti Schara can be found in most restaurants in Greece—from small family-run tavernas to upscale restaurants.
 It is usually served as a shared meze, but the dish also pairs well with salads as part of a larger meal.